 This means that the structural members can carry a lot more than is usually expected from the building’s current use.
 All materials used in construction are tested to see their properties, so they can be deemed suitable for the task they are being assigned.
 Failure will happen in an object or structure when the stress state of that object is equal to that of the tested material that caused it to fail.

 Stress-based failure is mainly caused due to yield and fracture.
-The material can be classified as either ductile or brittle, and ductile objects fail due to yield and those that are brittle to fracture.
+The material can be classified as either ductile or brittle, ductile objects fail due to yield and those that are brittle to fracture.
 Upon assessment, the engineers can establish a stress-strain curve, which shows the relationship between the stress that the material is suspected to experience and the result’s strain.
 In other words, the object either surpasses its yield point in ductile materials or the ultimate tensile strength in brittle materials.

-Typical ductile materials used in constructions would be steel and many types of alloys.
+Typical ductile materials used in construction would be steel and many types of alloys.
 These have very a very linear stress-strain curve up to a defined yield point – which means that the amount of stress and resultant strain coincides up the point where the object yields – and then fails.
 Brittle materials, such as concrete, will not have a yield point and will fail if the object experiences an elastic deformity.